Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 2. Focus on Posture

-Good posture helps keep your body aligned and makes it easier for your vestibular system and proprioceptive systems to do their jobs.
+Good posture helps keep your body aligned and makes it easier for your vestibular and somatosensory systems to do their jobs.
 Pay attention to your posture throughout the day:

 3. Use Visual Cues